drcscodes/drcs.codes/res/ai/slides/intelligent-agents.md

 ## Omniscience, Rationality, Learning and Autonomy

-- Omniscience: for a given state and action, agent knows the result state exactly.
+Omniscience: for a given state and action, agent knows the result state exactly.

 - Omniscience is impossible in practice

-> Rationality means choosing the best action given what you know, i.e., the percept sequence to date.
+- Rationality means choosing the best action given what you know, i.e., the percept sequence to date.

 Key idea: how to maximize the usefulness of the agent's percept sequence.

 - Information gathering, exploration.
-- Learning
+- Learning makes use of exploration.
-- Prior knowledge
+- Prior knowledge.

 The more an agent is able to learn, the more autonomy it has.